What’s a CGM?

 Fibers listed on a package – just beware, there might be an issue.
 You may not want to risk all of your hard work consuming sweet products, protein bars, etc with any of the ingredients listed above.

-I’ll continue to carry Bhu Bars at Explorado Market, I think they fill a gap, they taste good, and they’re not causing a huge impact to blood sugar.
+I’ll continue to carry Bhu Bars at cardnl, I think they fill a gap, they taste good, and they’re not causing a huge impact to blood sugar.
 However, if you’re therapeutically trying to reverse diabetes, manage type 1, or are on a ketogenic diet to reverse metabolic disease, maybe you should avoid them.

 Ingredients: Blanched Roasted Almonds, Cocoa Butter, MCTs, Erythritol, Strawberries, Redmond Real Salt, Stevia, Lime Oil